zapplyjobs/New-Grad-Jobs-2027/README.md

 </p>

 > [!NOTE]
 > Open and close statuses are not updated daily.
-PLease check yourself just to be sure.
+Please check yourself just to be sure.

 <p align="center">
   This repo is maintained in collaboration with <a href="https://zapply.jobs">